Grundfos the Presenting Partner of W12 Congress

 Grundfos is proud to announce it will be the Presenting Partner of the W12 Congress, an International Conference and Expo that seeks to create the world’s first Major City Best Practice Water Protocol and strengthen the citizen-driven governance of alternative sustainable water solutions.

-The Congress brings together city officials, academics, business executives, water experts, and students from the major cities in the world that are likely to face a Day Zero scenario in the next 24 – 36 months.
-Cape Town was the first major city to face what has become known as Day Zero: the day water resources are completely depleted and taps run dry.
+The Congress brings together city officials, academics, business executives, water experts, and students from major cities in the world that are likely to face water scarcity challenges in the next 24 – 36 months.
+Cape Town was the first major city in South Africa to face these significant water scarcity challenges, when water resources were almost completely depleted and taps almost ran dry.

-This International Event will be held in Cape Town from the 27th – 31st January 2020 to brainstorm and share strategic actions to mitigate the water crisis.
-The recent drought, increasing population and expansion negatively impacted Cape Town’s economy, citizens and enterprises across industries and communities.
-Thanks to concerted efforts from all sectors Day Zero was averted, for now.
+This International Event will be held in Cape Town from the 29th – 31st January 2020 to brainstorm and share strategic actions to mitigate the water crisis.
+The recent drought, increasing population impactes economies, cities and enterprises across industries and communities negatively.

 Why is W12 Important?